ember-graphql/ember-apollo-client/README.md

   [`ApolloClient.subscribe`][subscribe] method.
 It returns a promise that resolves with an `EmberApolloSubscription`.
 You can use this object in a few ways to keep track of your subscription:
-  - emberApolloSubscription.get('events'); // returns an array of all events received (newest first)
-  - emberApolloSubscription.get('lastEvent'); // return the most recent event
   - emberApolloSubscription.on('event', event => do_something_with(event)); // manually act on event
+  - emberApolloSubscription.get('lastEvent'); // return the most recently received event data

   As before, the `resultKey` can be used to resolve beneath the root.